maanika-m/apnacollege-demo/README.md

 # apnacollege-demo
-this is mgy first git repo
+this is my first git repo